synopse/mORMot2/README.md

 ## Presentation

-Synopse *mORMot* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 11 Sydney and FPC 3.2/trunk, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).
+Synopse *mORMot* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 11 Alexandria and FPC 3.2/trunk, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).

 The main features of *mORMot* are therefore: